MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 Backlash can be a problem with belts if your pully and belt teeth don't mesh perfectly.
 Another problem with belts is that there is no mechanical reduction between the motor and the gear that moves the belt.
 This is great for high-speed applications but can cause torque problems, inviting chatter and the possibility of missing steps.

-### Rack and Pinion
+## Rack and Pinion

 ![Rack and Pinion](/images/rack_and_pinion.jpg "Example Rack and Pinion")

 The primary advantage of a Rack and Pinion system is that extremely long lengths can be achieved.
 If you need >8 feet of travel, R&P is the way to go.
 These systems are typically geared very aggressively to be able to travel long distances quickly with some sacrifice in spatial resolution.

 Like belt drives, R&P systems are easily backdrivable which can be good for manually moving the X and Y axes around.
 However, the Z axis of a CNC must not be backdrivable to prevent the spindle from falling into the bed when power is turned off.
+Do not use a belt drive or a R&P drive on your Z axis.

-### Lead Screws/Acme Screws
+## Lead Screws/Acme Screws

 ![Lead Screw](/images/lead_screw.jpg "Example lead screw")